THE BEGINnING

 PROVING IT

-The transformation was immediate.
-Moving to EuroFormula Open mid-season, Yevan made history at Monza—becoming the first Sri Lankan to win a European feeder series race.
-Not just one win, but two victories in one weekend, plus a third-place finish.
+The transformation only accelerated from there.
+Moving into EuroFormula Open mid-season, he made history at Monza— becoming the first Sri Lankan to win a European feeder series race.
+Not just once, but twice in one weekend, plus a third-place finish.

 The second half of 2024 proved he belonged.
 2025 would prove he could lead.